QuipNetwork/ethereum-sdk/README.md

 API_URL_OPTIMISM=https://opt-mainnet.g.alchemy.com/v2/...

 # Operator wallet — signs any broadcast (deploys, vetting, utility scripts).
 # For test/build only, can be omitted.
+For live-contract deploys this MUST
+# be the key of DEPLOY_OPERATOR (see the Deployment section).
 PRIVATE_KEY=0x...

 # Etherscan v2 — one key covers Ethereum, Base, Optimism, and their L2 testnets.